-Made with nutritious beets, cabbage and root vegetables, my Ukrainian paleo and vegan borscht (also known as borsh, borsht, or борщ) is perfect as a dinner meal or hot lunch.
+Made with nutritious beets, cabbage and root vegetables, my Ukrainian borscht soup recipe (also known as borsh, borsht, or борщ) is perfect as a dinner meal or hot lunch.
 Serve with a dollop with sour cream, dairy-free alternative or without.
-This is a gluten-free and Whole30 friendly recipe.
+This is gluten-free, vegetarian, vegan, paleo, and Whole30-friendly.

 If I had to name one dish that best represents Ukrainian cuisine it would have to be borscht.
 It’s a hearty, hot soup made with beetroot, which gives it a gorgeous burgundy red colour and sweetness.
 It’s a really tasty soup that can be made any time of the year but it’s particularly good in autumn and winter when all of the ingredients are in peak season.

 Borscht is also eaten in many other parts of eastern Europe and there are many cultural variations.